 unlimited scale-up capability, and

 low manufacturing costs (approximately one-tenth of mammalian-cell systems)

 See our vivoXPRESS® manufacturing platform diagram.

-PlantForm licenses its technology from the University of Guelph, where it was developed by Dr. J. Christopher Hall, a PlantForm founder and the company’s Chief Scientific Officer.
-Dr. Hall held the Canada Research Chair in Recombinant Antibody Technology from 2002 to 2014 and is a leading authority in the field.
-All relevant intellectual property is protected by four families of patent filings, with two U.S. patents issued to date.
+The PlantForm research team continues to advance the vivoXPRESS® platform, which originated at the University of Guelph through the work of Dr. J. Christopher Hall, a PlantForm founder and the company’s Chief Scientific Officer.
+All relevant intellectual property is protected by six families of patent filings, with three patents issued to date.

 PlantForm’s pipeline features both innovator and biosimilar products, including:

-biosimilar trastuzumab, a plant-produced version of the breast cancer drug Herceptin®, which had US$6.8 billion in sales in 2013
+biosimilar trastuzumab, a plant-produced version of the breast cancer drug Herceptin®, which had C$8.6 billion in sales in 2015

 innovator antibodies for HIV/AIDS, funded by the Government of Canada and the Bill & Melinda Gates Foundation